square-story/Inspecto/README.md

 ---

-## 🤝 Contributing
+## 📩 Contact
-We welcome contributions!
-Feel free to fork the repo and submit a pull request.
+For queries, feel free to reach out or raise an issue in the repository.

+- **Email** : sadik.build@gmail.com

 ---

-## 📜 License
-This project is licensed under the MIT License.
+📅 Future Enhancements
+- **GPS-Based Inspector Tracking**: Real-time location tracking for inspectors.
+- **Advanced Analytics**: Enhanced insights for admins to monitor platform performance.
+- **Mobile App**: A dedicated mobile app for users and inspectors.

 ---

-## 📩 Contact
-For queries, feel free to reach out or raise an issue in the repository.
+🤝 Contributing
+We welcome contributions from the community!

+- **Fork the repository**.
+- **Create a feature branch**.
+- **Submit a pull request with a detailed description of your changes**.

 ---